-There are many different incentives and finance offers available to help you purchase and pay back your renewable product, an intorduction to each can be found below.
+There are many different incentives and finance offers available to help you purchase and pay back your renewable product, an introduction to each can be found below.

 For a detailed analysis of your current energy use, and advice on how we can maximise the incentives you are eligible for, contact a member of our commercial team.

 The Renewable Heat Incentive (RHI) was introduced in November 2011 for Commercial properties.
-The RHI wil pay system owners for every kWh of heat that is generated and used within your building.
-Currently you can receive the RHI for Solar Thermal, ground and air source Heat Pumps and Biomass Boilers, all of which Solarsense install.
+The RHI will pay system owners for every kWh of heat that is generated and used within your building.
+Currently you can receive the RHI for both Solar Thermal systems and Heat Pumps (Air Source/Ground Source).

 The payment for the RHI will vary depending on the type of technology you install, the capacity of the installation and how much energy you actually use.
 The payments are guaranteed for 20 years and will be paid every 3 months.